rosostolato/odata-fluent-query/README.md

 ### Basic Search Operations

-The `search` method provides two main approaches for different types of search terms:
+The `search` method provides a simple, unified API using the `token()` method that automatically handles quoting based on the content, as OData spec requires search tokens with non-alpha characters to be wrapped in quotes:

 ```ts
 import { odataQuery } from 'odata-fluent-query'